-Instead of time out (which sends them away and isolates them) give them a time in.
-That means they sit somewhere in the same room as you, and give them an objective to think on.
+Instead of time out (which sends them away and isolates them) give them a time in or a break.
+That means they sit somewhere in the same room as you and provide them with an objective to think about.

-You can say, "Hey, what you did was disobedient to the rules you know we have.
-Take a minute to think about what happened and how you could have made a better choice."
+You can say, "I can't let you be unkind to your sister.
+Go take a break to think about what happened and how you can make a better choice."